eddort/cubx/README.md

 }

 readEnvFile();
 ```

 `.env`
 ```env
 SOME_PRIVATE_KEY=123
 ```

-Let's create a file and write the code in JS.
-We will read the local file with cofiguration and output it to the console.
-As if it were a malicious script.
+Create the file and write the code in JavaScript to read the local configuration file and output it to the console, simulating a malicious script.

-Next, let's call the script:
+Run the script:

 ```sh
 cubx node test-env.js
 ```

-Output
+Output:

 ```sh
 SOME_PRIVATE_KEY=123
 ```

-Our script read the configuration without problems and output everything to the console.
+Our script reads the configuration without problems and outputs everything to the console.

-Let's now exclude the file and try again.
+Now, exclude the file and try again:

 ```sh
 cubx --ignore-path .env node test-env.js
 ```

-Output
+Output:

 ```sh
 ```

-As a result we get empty output, because inside the container this file will be empty when the program is called.
+The output is empty because the file is excluded in the container when the program is called.

 ## Configuration

-In this section we will understand how to configure commands and how to create our own, based on any docker images.

-### What is configuration in the context of cubx
+### What is Configuration in the Context of Cubx?

-All programs that can be run with cubx are described in a configuration that defines how to map commands to the docker container, docker image, command, description, and container settings at startup.
+All programs that can be run with Cubx are described in a configuration that defines how to map commands to the Docker container, Docker image, command, description, and container settings at startup.

-You can learn any built-in command by typing:
+To view the configuration of any built-in command:

 ```sh
 cubx --show-config node